-Final paper (5-7 pages ~ 1500-1700 words) (20%) + Presentation (5%) - For your final paper, you can pick any topic of your choice that will be covered this semester.
-Write a term paper which provides a small overview of how sociology (mainly) has explored or approached this phenomenon.
+Final paper (3-4 pages) (23%)- For your final paper, you can pick any topic of your choice that will be covered this semester.
+Write a term paper which provides a small overview of how sociology (mainly) has explored or approached the phenomenon.
 Make sure to explain the basic issue/phenomena, concepts, the different dimensions of the issue that are interesting to sociology and any other information that you think is necessary to explain what we know and what we still need to know about the issue/phenomena.
-You are required to have a minimum of 2 peer-reviewed journal articles for your final paper.